 - (1) Inventory control systems and procedures.
-All facility licensees shall implement inventory control systems and procedures as follows: - (A) Each licensee shall designate, in writing, a facility agent who is generally responsible for the inventory control systems and procedures for that facility; - (B) Licensees shall maintain all records required by this section for at least five (5) years; - (C) All weighing and measuring of marijuana product required by this rule must be conducted with a National Type Evaluation Program (NTEP) approved scale that complies with Accuracy Class I & II parameters, which shall be recalibrated by a certified entity at least yearly; - 1.
-Facility agents shall inspect and log the inspection of each scale prior to use and verify the scale is clean and reading accurately. - 2.
-Each licensee shall maintain a scale inspection log indicating the date, method of accuracy verification, and by whom the accuracy is verified. - 3.
-The licensee's NTEP scale shall be designed for the type of weighing or measuring needed for the licensee's facility type. - (D) Each facility licensee shall use the statewide track and trace system as its system of record to track marijuana product from seed or immature plant stage until the marijuana product is either purchased by a consumer, qualifying patient, or primary caregiver; expended during testing; or destroyed;
+All licensees shall implement inventory control systems and procedures as follows: - (A) Each licensee shall designate, in writing, a facility agent who is generally responsible for the inventory control systems and procedures for that facility; - (B) Licensees shall maintain all records required by this section for at least five (5) years; - (C) All weighing and measuring of marijuana product and marijuana waste required by this rule must be conducted with a National Type Evaluation Program (NTEP) approved scale, which shall be recalibrated by a certified entity at least yearly. - 1.
+Scales shall be tested and approved in accordance with the requirements in Chapter 413, RSMo, prior to being placed into service. - 2.
+Facility agents shall inspect and log the inspection of each scale to verify it is clean and reading accurately at least once a month and each time the scale is moved. - 3.
+Scale inspection logs shall indicate the date, method of accuracy verification, and by whom the accuracy is verified. - 4.
+The licensee's scale shall be designed for the type of weighing or measuring needed for the licensee's facility type; - (D) Each licensee shall use the state-wide track and trace system as its system of record to track marijuana product from seed or immature plant stage until the marijuana product is either purchased by a consumer, qualifying patient, or primary caregiver; expended during testing; or destroyed;